LukeSmithxyz/mutt-wizard/README.md

 - `S` - search for a mail
 - `gl` - limit by substring of subject
 - `gL` - undo limit
-- `gm / gM` - call mutt-wizard's mailsync for one / all mail accounts
+- `gm / gM` - call mutt-wizard's `mw sync` for one / all mail accounts
 - `^u` within input field / command line, will clear it, `^a` and `^e` go to beginning or end, `^g` aborts

 Look into `/usr/share/mutt-wizard.muttrc` to see all bindings.